Generation of off-critical zeros for hypercubic Epstein zeta-functions: Generation of off-critical zeros from critical edge zeros

-Another scenario is presented in figure \ref{hodinypop} where the two tails of off-critical zeros (full triangles) interpolate between the right edge point 3b $(d^*\simeq 0.352)$ and the left edge point 3e $(d^*\simeq 0.566)$, both points lying on the same curve of critical zeros (open triangles).
+Another scenario is presented in Fig. \ref{hodinypop} where the two tails of off-critical zeros (full circles) interpolate between the right edge point 3b $(d^*\approx 0.352)$ and the left edge point 3e $(d^*\approx 0.566)$, both points lying on the same curve of critical zeros (open triangles).
 Although the interval of dimensions is relatively narrow, the interval of $\rho_x$-values of off-critical zeros is relatively large and involves also negative values.

-In figure \ref{horslza}, the two tails of off-critical zeros (full squares) interpolate between the right edge point 3d $(d^*\simeq 1.399)$ and the left edge point 4a $(d^*\simeq 1.890)$ which lie on different curves of critical zeros (open triangles and diamonds).
+In Fig. \ref{horslza}, the two tails of off-critical zeros (full squares) interpolate between the right edge point 3d $(d^*\approx 1.399)$ and the left edge point 4a $(d^*\approx 1.890)$ which lie on different curves of critical zeros (open triangles and diamonds).

-The critical point 1b in figure \ref{larged3} is the right edge one because the curve continues symmetrically along the $\rho_x$-axis into the lower quadrant.
+The critical point 1b in Fig. \ref{larged3} is a right edge point because the curve continues reflection-symmetrically across the $\rho_x$-axis into the lower quadrant.
 The position of this point $({\rho_c^*})_x = d_c^*/2$ can be found by setting $\rho_y=0$ in (\ref{standard}),

 The numerical solution of this equation is $d_c^* = 9.24555\ldots$.
-For every $d>d_c^*$, there exists a pair of off-critical zeros on the real axis [note that equation (\ref{nonstandard2}) holds automatically for $\rho_y=0$] whose conjugate components $\rho_x$ and $d-\rho_x$ satisfy the equation
+For every $d>d_c^*$, there exists a pair of off-critical zeros on the real axis [note that Eq. (\ref{nonstandard2}) holds automatically for $\rho_y=0$] whose conjugate components $\rho_x$ and $d-\rho_x$ satisfy the integral equation

-The two solutions of this equation are always lying in the critical strip $0<\rho_x<d$, see figure \ref{ep1b}, as for real $\rho>d$ the Epstein zeta-function is the sum of positive numbers and therefore cannot vanish.
-To be more particular, for $d=10$ one has $\rho=2.17985543147;7.82014456853$, for $d=12$ one has $\rho=0.7951625733;11.2048374267$, for $d=20$ one has $\rho=0.0127182144;19.9872817856$, etc. In the limit $d\to\infty$, the two solutions tend to the boundaries $0$ and $d$ of the critical strip.
-To derive the corresponding asymptotic behaviour, the difference in the square bracket of (\ref{expr}) is substituted by the leading term of the expansion (\ref{dinfinity}).
-Let us restrict ourselves to zeros with $\rho_x\to 0$ when $d\to\infty$:
+The two solutions of this equation are lying in the critical strip $0<\rho_x<d$, see Fig. \ref{ep1b}.
+This can be explained for integral dimensions $d$ by the fact that for real $\rho>d$ the Epstein zeta-function is the sum of positive numbers and therefore cannot vanish.
+To be more particular, for $d=10$ one has the pair of real zeros $\rho=2.17985543147...;7.82014456853...$, for $d=12$ one has $\rho=0.7951625733...;11.2048374267...$, for $d=20$ one has $\rho=0.0127182144...;19.9872817856...$, etc. In the large-$d$ limit, the two solutions tend to the boundaries $0$ and $d$ of the critical strip.
+The quick approach to 0 of the numerical values of $\rho_x$ (full circles) is presented in the inset of Fig. \ref{ep1b}.